Springvale White Eagles FC: National Premier Leagues Victoria (2014–present)

 In 2019 the club finished in last place, with just four wins in 28 games, and were relegated to NPL3 for the 2020 season.
 Head coach Nebojsa Vukosavljevic resigned after the club's relegation, with Springvale appointing former Socceroo John Markovski for the 2020 NPL3 campaign.

+In 2024, the club finished second on the State League 1 ladder with a 3-1 victory over the Eltham Redbacks in the final game of the season, this win secured the club a return to the Victorian Premier League in 2025 after a 2 year hiatus.